progressdb/ProgressDB/server/docs/kms.md

 ## Runtime flow (normal)

 1. On startup the server either initializes an embedded KMS provider (in-process) or connects to an external `progressdb-kms` process.
-Communication with an external KMS typically uses a Unix Domain Socket (UDS) or HTTP.
+Communication with an external KMS uses HTTP over TCP.
 2. In external mode the server constructs a `RemoteClient` pointing at the configured socket and delegates KMS operations to it.
 3. When storing a message, the server asks for the thread DEK (`CreateDEKForThread` if missing) and calls `EncryptWithKey(keyID, plaintext)` which is executed inside KMS.
 The server never holds raw DEKs.
 4. When reading, the server calls `DecryptWithKey(keyID, ciphertext)` and receives plaintext from KMS.

 ## Authentication & Authorization

-- Primary (recommended): UDS peer-credential (SO_PEERCRED on Linux, getpeereid on BSD/macOS).
-KMS records the peer UID for logging and auditing, but it does not enforce an allowlist — caller authorization should be enforced by the supervising environment or by limiting access to the socket.
+ - Primary (recommended): secure the KMS HTTP endpoint with network-level protections or transport auth (mTLS, tokens).
+The KMS records caller information in audit logs; caller authorization should be enforced by the supervising environment.
 - API-key fallback: removed for the default local spawn flow.
 (If you need remote KMS, you must add a secure auth method such as mTLS or short-lived tokens.)

-## API (internal HTTP over UDS)
+## API (internal HTTP)

 - POST `/create_dek_for_thread` { "thread_id": "..." } → { "key_id": "...", "wrapped": "<base64>" }
 - GET `/get_wrapped?key_id=...` → { "wrapped": "<base64>" }